 Strengths of the review include- it is a first review of its type to date, as there were no published review on this topic was found.
 Likewise, studies for this review were searched in multiple databases (PuBMed, Scopus and Medlines), websites of distinguished organisations and reference lists.
 We used robust selection criteria and the study was reported according PRISMA guidelines.
 Likewise, we included all eligible studies from all over the world without limiting geographical boundaries.
 Moreover, we compared the review findings by country, gender, age group, and severity of patients, using wide range of relevant literature published till date.

 There are some limitations in this rapid review.
 First, we included the original articles published in English language only.
 Second, we included studies published online.
 There may be other unpublished studies about the impact of Covid-19 on HRQoL of confirmed or suspected patients.
 Third, we included only those articles which assessed HRQOL of patients with Covid-19 (confirmed or suspected) and excluded other HRQoL studies on general population or with other disease groups, because these were out of our study criteria.
-Fourth, , we also included three papers with clinically suspected Covid-19 patients (23) and both confirmed and suspected patients (17, 35) in this review, as during the start of the Covid-19 pandemic, testing facilities were not widely available and researchers had to include suspected Covid-19 patients as well in their research studies.
+Fourth, , we also included three papers with clinically suspected Covid-19 patients [23] and both confirmed and suspected patients [17, 35] in this review, as during the start of the Covid-19 pandemic, testing facilities were not widely available and researchers had to include suspected Covid-19 patients as well in their research studies.
 Therefore, we included these studies in our review according to our inclusion criteria.
 However, these papers might be slightly impacted the outcomes of the review results.
 Fifth, we did not assess the quality of the included papers in this review; however, we ensured that the study had required information on important variables of interest (i.e. quality of life scores, types of patients included in the study).

 Conclusions

 We concluded that there were higher impact of Covid-19 on HRQoL of Acute Covid (confirmed or suspected) patients compared to Long Covid patients.
-However the impact was affected by many other factors, such as age, comorbidity, severity of illness of patients and the impact is not reduced considerably as time goes by (i.e. even after two months) (17).
+However the impact was affected by many other factors, such as age, comorbidity, severity of illness of patients and the impact is not reduced considerably as time goes by (i.e. even after two months) [17].
 In addition, HRQoL of patients with Covid-19 was considerably lower than the general population during the pandemic.
 This review also concluded that the impact of Covid-19 on HRQoL of patients from LMICs were considerably lower than the patients from high-income countries (HICs), such as the UK and Norway.
 Similarly, the HRQoL scores (both physical health and mental health components) were considerably lower among the severe patients who were admitted in ICU compared to moderate patients who were admitted in general wards; the HRQoL scores were found to be lower in female Covid-19 patients, and patients who were in old age (age >60 yrs).
 Although the long-term impact of Covid-19 is not fully developed, there is a consensus in the included studies that Covid-19 causes long-term problems such as fatigue, cough and shortness of breath, which reduce HRQoL of Covid-19 patients at a considerable level.
 In addition, most of the factors affecting HRQoL found to be similar for both Acute Covid and Long Covid patients.